Star Wars Galaxies Chronicles

 Crystal Valley from the City Hall

 Player cities were one of the defining features of Star Wars Galaxies.
-The best part of the short time that I played the game (before real life obligations) was bringing Paragon Federation, Crimson Republic, and Exodus back together on the Grandor project, which ultimately became Crystal Valley.
-Its mayor would be Jarel Elus (leader of CR), and he spearheaded the architecture and blueprint of the city with our help.
+The best part of the short time that I played the game (before real-life obligations) was bringing Paragon Federation, Crimson Republic, and Exodus back together on the Grandor project, which ultimately became Crystal Valley.
+Its mayor would be Jarel Elus (leader of CR), who spearheaded the architecture and blueprint of the city with our help.

 We wanted to do something that’s never been done before.
 RobotConstructer’s dream of the ultimate Rebel city on Naboo was what drew us to this game.
-The amount of organization we did on the level of government, commerce, and military was overkill in hindsight.
+The amount of organization we did at the level of government, commerce, and the military was overkill in hindsight.
 But when the patch that allowed player cities to be built was implemented, our city quickly made history.
-In the dangerous and remote stretches of land far away from towns, a well-built player city made life significantly easier for thousands of people on the server every day.
-Although renowned on the server, many aspects of Crystal Valley were overshadowed by great cities from the other servers, at different points in time.
+In the dangerous and remote stretches of land far away from towns, a well-built player city made life significantly easier for thousands of people on the server daily.
+Although renowned on the server, many aspects of Crystal Valley were overshadowed by great cities from the other servers at different points in time.

 A Guide to Player Cities